Charlemae Hill Rollins: Books

-She also edited and contributed to countless other works.
+She also edited and contributed to many other works.

 Honors and awards

-Rollins received an honorary life membership in the ALA in 1972, the first African-American to do so.
+Rollins received American Library Association Honorary Membership in 1972, the first African American to do so.
 On October 21, 1989, the children's room at the Hall Branch Library was named in Rollins' honor.
 The Charlemae Hill Rollins Colloquium is held twice a year at North Carolina Central University, where attendees discuss how to improve library services for children.

-The Association for Library Service to Children (ALSC), a division of the American Library Association honored Rollins by naming their annual President's Program after the former ALSC President.
+The Association for Library Service to Children (ALSC), a division of the American Library Association, honored Rollins by naming their annual President's Program after the former ALSC President.
 The program takes place annually at the American Library Association's Annual Conference.

-Rollins was also honored by Columbia College in 1974 with a doctorate of humane letters.
-Despite Rollins' long career promoting education, this was the first degree she had ever received: “But you can still touch me even now—it's the only degree I've ever had.”
+Rollins was honored by Columbia College in 1974 with a doctorate of humane letters.
+Despite her long career promoting education, this was the first degree she had ever received.